Azure/AzureChestXRay/README.md

 - Baseline result: https://arxiv.org/abs/1705.02315
 - Image Localization http://arxiv.org/abs/1512.04150

-# Conclusion, Acknowledgement, and thanks
+# Conclusion, acknowledgement, and thanks
 Some of the pre-processing code for Keras is borrowed from [the dr.b repository](https://github.com/taoddiao/dr.b).

 We hope this repository will be helpful in your research project and please let us know if you have any questions or feedbacks.
 Pull requests are also welcome!